-Daily Mail's Brexit 'Legs' headline a sexist throwback, internet howls
+Daily Mail's 'Legsit' headline slammed for sexism

 Lawmakers in the capital Edinburgh are set to vote Tuesday on proposals for a new Scottish referendum.
 Sturgeon has made plain her view that Britain is heading for a "bad deal" on Brexit.
 In the June vote, 62% of Scots voted against leaving the EU.

-The Daily Mail strongly supported Brexit in the run-up to last June's referendum, when the majority of the British public voted to leave the EU.
+The Daily Mail strongly supported Brexit in the run-up to last June's referendum, when 52% voted to leave the EU.

 Politically incorrect

-The British tabloid press has a long history of regressive editorial practices.
+The British tabloid press has a long history of female objectification.

 Perhaps the most obvious example is the Sun's Page 3 -- a daily feature of topless models launched 1970 by media mogul Rupert Murdoch.
 It was dropped in 2015.